HL7/smart-web-messaging/input/pagecontent/smart-web-messaging.md

 Extensions MAY appear at any point in Request Payload or Response Payload.
 Extensions use the same syntax and semantics as in the FHIR Core specification.
 That is, an `extension[]` array containing FHIR Extension elements MAY be included on any element (including extensions on primitives).

-#### Workflow Summary
-This mechanism enables a full request/response pattern.

-NOTE: A broadcast-type pattern which involves notification messages without an initial request message is currently out of scope, even though it could be implemented with SMART Web Messaging technology.

 ### Establish connection status: `status.*` message type

 #### Handshake